The continuous improvement model begins with the idea that everyone in an organization can, and should be expected to, get involved in improvement.

 For a list of users who do not meet the requirements (i.e. users who have not submitted an Improvement, logged in, or used the system in the set time frame) click .

-Open the Engagement dropdown menu to see your options.
+In the resulting window, open the Engagement drop-down menu to see your options.
 Select one of those options.
-After you select a criterion, you be asked to specify a time frame.
+After you select a criterion, you will be asked to specify a time frame.
 Once you apply these filters, you will see a list of all users who met that criterion during that time frame.

 For example, if you chose "Logged In" and "Last 7 days," you will see a list of those users who have logged in at some point during the last week.